vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

 This convention makes sense because many assets on Vega are expected to be stablecoins, so they can be created with quantum set to 1 (or something around 1 USD if not close enough already) and mostly ignored.
 More volatile assets will require occasional updates via governance, but again, as we can cope with significant variance, this should not need to happen too often, even for volatile assets.

-A consequence of this is that quantum should only ever be used to drive aspects of the protocol where an order of mangnitude variance from the $1 "standard" can be comfortably tolerated.
+A consequence of this is that quantum should only ever be used to drive aspects of the protocol where an order of magnitude variance from the $1 "standard" can be comfortably tolerated.
 For example, the minimum LP commitment on a market, minimum size of a user initiated transfer, or a threshold of significant trading required to be eligible for a market creation reward.

-In general, quantum would be expected to be used with a multiplier, often specified as a network paramter for the specific use case, for example:
+In general, quantum would be expected to be used with a multiplier, often specified as a network parameter for the specific use case, for example:

 - To reward market creators after a market they created does in the order of magnitude of $10m of lifetime volume, use a threshold of `quantum ✖️ 10^7`